larsbaunwall/plodo/README.md

 # How do I install it?

-plodo will be available from the Mac App Store, Windows Store and on the Office 365 Marketplace once it is released.
+plodo will be available from the Mac App Store and Windows Store once it is released.

-You can find beta releases on the [Releases tab](https://github.com/larsbaunwall/plodo/releases) :star:
+You can find releases on the [Releases tab](https://github.com/larsbaunwall/plodo/releases) :star:

-The feedback client is available at https://www-qa.plodo.io :muscle:
+The latest releases are always available at https://www.plodo.io too :muscle:

 Please try it out - and follow our repo for more updates!